MihaelaBr/portfolio/README.md

 # Portfolio Michaela Brankova

 This is the repository for my professional portfolio webpage.
-Here you will find all my recent projects involving data on different topics.
+Here you will find some of my more interesting projects involving data on different topics.
 I decided to use GitHub Pages to host my page as it looked as the best solution so I chose a Jekyll Theme as a Template to start building my Portfolio Page.
 It turned into a full project as I felt the need to change the code to display the results of my work in the best way possible.
 My HTML, JavaScript, Git and SCSS skills got a quick improvement during the development of this webpage and I plan to keep improving them.

 # About me
-I seek to uncover the secrets of the data I work with and sometimes engineer it’s path and transformation to the vizualisation tools I use.
-My background is in managing technical projects and working with geospatial data and maps.
-Excited about anything related to Data and Web Analytics, Data Engineering and Data Science (ML and GenAI), Process automations and App development.
+I am a Senior Data Specialist, Data Engineer and Technical Program Manager who enjoys turning complex problems and messy data into practical solutions.
+I work mainly with Google Cloud technologies such as BigQuery, Cloud Run and Cloud Storage, building ETL/ELT pipelines, dashboards and automations.

+I am also interested in AI agents and agentic workflows, automating processes and making data easier to access and use.
+My experience covers SQL, Python, digital and product analytics, data governance, Data (Looker) Studio, Looker and AppSheet.

-In this Portfolio you can see a few of my data and vizualisation projects created around business topics, some that have a special focus on the urban and natural environment, and also a few that include personal interests like music and movies.
+This portfolio includes a selection of my data, automation and visualisation projects covering business topics, as well as personal interests such as music and films.

-My strenghts are SQL, Cloud DWH, Dashboards and Visualisations in most of the Business Intelligence and Geo Information Systems tools.
-I enjoy very much working on improving my
-Python and R programming, ETL/ELT pipeline building skills as well.

 ## Credits

-All images in this repo, that are do not come from the Demo Template Images, are personal and proprietary.
+All images in this repo, that do not come from the Demo Template Images, are personal and proprietary.

 Forty - Jekyll Theme